-Is nearby access, including

-walking and wheeling, to

-shopping important, or is it okay

-for housing to be more separated

-from commercial uses?

-Efficient and Sustainable Development Comparison

-VMT and Sustainability

-Vehicle miles traveled (VMT) per service population includes all daily trips made to and from Santa Rosa destinations by residents and employees of Santa Rosa-based jobs.
+Is nearby access, including walking and wheeling, to shopping important, or is it okay for housing to be more separated from commercial uses?
+ALTERNATIVES WORKBOOK SANTA ROSA FORWARD ALTERNATIVES WORKBOOK SANTA ROSA FORWARD ... efficient and sustainable development, mobility ...
+18 Efficient and Sustainable Development Comparison VMT and Sustainability Vehicle miles traveled (VMT) per service population includes all daily trips made to and from Santa Rosa destinations by residents and employees of Santa Rosa-based jobs.
 This comprehensive measure accounts for all VMT generated by the various land uses in the city.

-24 Existing VMT

-Per Service Population
+Existing VMT Per Service Population Per Service Population Existing VMT for the entire Bay Area is 27 PSP